japinol7/tictactoe/README.md

 ## Tic Tac Toe
     This version of the game is intended to be played in these three variations:
-       > Two players using the same keyboard.
+       > Two players using the same keyboard and mouse.
        > One player against the computer.
        > Two players controlled by the computer playing against each other.
     Note that: